Advertising postcard: Direct-mail

 Though postcards have traditionally always been rectangular in shape, some postal authorities, such as Canada Post Corporation, may allow non-rectangular shaped cards to be mailed.
 This has given rise to new marketing concepts such as round postcards or cards specifically die cut to match the theme of a particular campaign.

 Direct distribution

 Advertising postcards are usually distributed by display on stands with patrons being encouraged to take them for free.
 These stands are typically situated in high traffic areas such as shopping malls, university campuses, public transport hubs and entertainment venues.

 Popular culture

 Advertising postcards have been very popular with collectors since their inception in the 18th and 19th centuries.
 They straddle the boundary between "low art" and "high art" One scholar has described the 19th century penchant for collecting postcards as a "mania."
-Scholars have recently become interested in studying trade cards and advertising postcards as a means of understanding the emergent commercialisation of consumption in the 18th century.
+Scholars have recently become interested in studying trade cards and advertising postcards as a means of understanding the emergent commercialization of consumption in the 18th century.